 I have spent a lot of time with Mirena family in the village of Nakaradë both as a child and as an adult.
-I would usually spend my summer, winter holidays and other holidays with them.
-It was a special pleasure for me to be with them.
-I always felt happy and respected.
+I would usually spend my summer, winter holidays and

 I really used to spend a lot of time at my paternal aunt's in the family of the late Zenun Mirena.
 Zenun Mirena was married to Shehide, sister of Kamer Shala, my father.
 Her murdered sons were my nephews.